 Welcome to Impact Education, LLC's, continuing medical education (CME) page.
-In collaboration with our accredited joint providers, we offer engaging and meaningful CME activities certified for either AMA PRA Category 1 Credit™ or Category 1-B CME credit from the American Osteopathic Association (AOA), free of charge.
-Activities are designed specifically to meet the needs of physician specialists, primary care providers, and medical directors in the managed care/payer setting and cover a variety of important, timely topics presented in multiple formats, including live, on-demand, and journal-based CME.
-Read More.
+In collaboration with our accredited joint providers, we offer engaging and meaningful CME activities certified for AMA PRA Category 1 Credit™ free of charge.
+Activities are designed specifically to meet the needs of physician specialists, primary care providers, and medical directors in the managed care/payer setting and cover a variety of important, timely topics presented in multiple formats, including live, on-demand, and print-based CME.

 When content for a continuing medical education program is developed, it needs to be reviewed by experts in the particular field the training covers.
 This review ensures that the information delivered is accurate, and it should be presented by faculty who have expertise in that field.
 For this reason, health care professionals need to avoid any programs that have a financial relationship with the faculty member responsible for reviewing or delivering the material unless they are willing to disclose the nature of that relationship.
 This transparency helps to minimize any bias a continuing medical education provider may have when it comes to their own products.

 Continuing medical education requirements are not new.
 Since the introduction of teaching hospitals and medical colleges, health care professionals have been meeting with others in the field to discuss treatments that worked and those that did not, new prescription medications, and more.
 In addition, they would do rounds and engage in case discussions to share what they had learned with each other about certain patients and their cases.
 Meetings would also be held to discuss medical papers recently published, and all helped to ensure those in the field continued to learn and master their craft.
 These teaching techniques continue today.